RENEE MONTAGNE, HOST:

 GREENE: I don't know if there's an equivalent of the Glasgow kiss in the White House, but...

 SHAPIRO: Yeah, it's called being shut out.

 GREENE: There you go.
-Okay.
-What stories are you leaving behind you hope Tamara will pick up?
+OK.
+What stories are you leaving behind that you hope Tamara will pick up?

-TAMARA KEITH, BYLINE: Okay.
-It seems like political inertia has that one staying more or less the same.
+TAMARA KEITH, BYLINE: Yeah, it seems like political inertia has that one staying more or less the same.

-GREENE: Is there a story that you wish you had resolved before leaving?
+GREENE: ...Capitol Hill.
+Is there a story that you wish you had resolved before leaving?

 GREENE: And Ari, you're a big cycler, right?

 SHAPIRO: Oh, yeah.